Public Anonymity Is Under Pressure From Facial Recognition

 When your presence at a protest becomes part of a permanent record?

 When your every movement creates data that can be used against you?
-We may have already passed that point.
-What We Know Now Public anonymity is dead.
+In some places and contexts, we may already be closer to that point than most people realize.
+What We Know Now Public anonymity is not gone everywhere, but it is no longer guaranteed by default.
 The technology exists.
 The databases exist.
-The systems are deployed.
-They didn't ask for permission.
-They didn't wait for consent.
-They just did
+The systems are being deployed.
+The question now is how communities set limits before the infrastructure becomes

 Public anonymity is a fundamental aspect of a free society.
 Its loss affects